eosio-eps/EEPs/EEPS/eep-7.md

 }
 ```

+###### `req`, `type: 'identity'`

+TODO: Section needs to be written

-###### `type: 'transaction'` (full transaction)
+###### `req`, `type: 'transaction'`

-The most complex option is to pass a nearly complete transaction (including TAPoS values) directly to the EOSIO client, which will only require minor templating and the addition of a signature.
+The most complex option is to pass a complete transaction (including TAPoS values) directly to the signature provider, which will only require minor templating and the addition of a signature.
 This option is primarily to allow for flexibility, but most use cases should likely use the `action` or `action[]` method to avoid having to deal with the complication of building full transactions.

-**Note**: By going this route, the EOSIO client will either have to respect the `expiration` and TAPoS values or alter them.
+**Note**: By going this route, the signature provider will either have to respect the `expiration` and TAPoS values or alter them.
 By using the `transaction` method, URIs may have a limited shelf life which can make statically sharing URIs more difficult.

 ```
 [